Inflationary power spectrum from the Lanczos algorithm: Lanczos algorithm in inflation

 This formulation allows us to interpret $\mathcal{L}$ as an effective Hamiltonian that acts on two-mode quantum states, enabling explicit separation between open and closed system contributions.
-The action of $\mathcal{L}$ on suitable quantum states thus provides a mechanism to: \begin{enumerate} \item Isolate environmental decoherence effects (open system) \item Preserve unitary evolution (closed system) \end{enumerate} For comprehensive discussions of the Lanczos algorithm implementation and Krylov complexity in this context, we refer readers to \citep{Parker:2018yvk}.
+The action of $\mathcal{L}$ on suitable quantum states thus provides a mechanism to: \begin{enumerate} \item Isolate the part of open system \item Preserve unitary evolution (closed system) \end{enumerate} For comprehensive discussions of the Lanczos algorithm implementation and Krylov complexity in this context, we refer readers to \cite{Parker:2018yvk}.

 To connect with the generalized Lanczos algorithm, we need to represent the action \eqref{quadratic action in terms of v} into the Hamiltonian in terms of creation and annihilation operators, where the definition of Hamiltonian is $H=\int d^{3}xd\eta (\pi v'-L)$ with the conjugate momentum as